Particular/docs.particular.net/nservicebus/operations/management-using-powershell.md

 ## Prerequisites

-Prior to installation ensure that PowerShell Version 2 or greater is installed.
+Prior to installation ensure that PowerShell 2 or higher is installed.

-From Version 5.0 the module is compatible with .NET 2 so there is no longer a requirement to upgrade PowerShell to Version 3.0+ or modify the `PowerShell.exe.config` to force .NET 4 to be used.

 ## Installation